D3-4D/MGen/README.md

 ## Developer note

-- Many issues and optimization flaws have been found.
-Version 4 is in production.
+- Major fixes and optimizations have been applied in V4, alongside the streaming support feature.
+There are still known syntax related issues to be fixed and incoming features to be implemented on V5.